 Let’s take a look at popular software used for video conferencing to see if they have what it takes.

-Zoom has recently been put on the map due to do a rising demand for video conferencing software.
-In just a couple months they have more then tripled their user base.
+Zoom, with the different zoom plans available, has recently been put on the map due to do a rising demand for video conferencing software.
+In just a couple of months, they have more than tripled their user base.
 They are also a tool, if used right, can be used for live virtual personal training classes.